-An antenna model MACKEY (meta-surface inspired antenna chip developed by KIT EOE laboratory), integrating a dipole antenna and an artificial magnetic conductor (AMC), was developed [1].
+An antenna model MACKEY integrating a dipole antenna and an artificial magnetic conductor (AMC) has been developed [1].
 It was shown that the MACKEY can match the impedance even when installed in free space or on a metal plate.

 The proposed MACKEY satisfies each of WiFi 2 GHz and WiFi 5 GHz bands.
 However, one antenna cannot cover these bands as the bandwidth of WiFi 5 GHz is too wide.
-In order to obtain dual-band characteristics, a MACKEY parallel arrangement model was proposed in which an original MACKEY (WiFi 2 GHz band) and a MACKEY wide-band type (WiFi 5 GHz band) are arranged in parallel [2].
-In this paper, a MACKEY type T model is proposed, where one of the two grids of an original Mackey and that of a wide-band type are shared.
+In order to obtain dual-band characteristics, a MACKEY parallel arrangement model will be proposed in which an original MACKEY (WiFi 2 GHz band) and a MACKEY wideband type (WiFi 5 GHz band) are arranged in parallel [2].
+Then, a MACKEY type T model will be proposed to reduce the size, where one of the two grids of an original Mackey and that of a wide-band type are shared.